-Judith Nantell received her M.A. and Ph.D. from Indiana University and taught at the University of Wisconsin-Madison and Florida State University before coming to the University of Arizona in 1987.
-Her publications center largely on Spanish Peninsular Poetry, Modern and Contemporary.
-Her current research concerns recent Spanish poetry from 2000-2015.
-She has published two books: The Poetry of Francisco Brines: The Deconstructive Effects of Language, (Lewiston, Pa.: Bucknell University Press, 1994) and Rafael Alberti’s Poetry of the Thirties: The Poet’s Public Voice, (Athens, Georgia: University of Georgia Press, 1986), which won the 1984 South Atlantic Modern Language Association (SAMLA) Studies Award.
-At present she is working on her third book.
-In fall 2011 she delivered the Merle E. Simmons Distinguished Alumni (MESDA) Lecture at Indiana University–Bloomington on the poetry of Luis Munoz.
+Judith Nantell received her M.A. and Ph.D. from Indiana University-Bloomington.
+She taught at the University of Wisconsin-Madison and Florida State University before coming to the University of Arizona in 1987.
+Her scholarly publications center largely on Spanish Peninsular Poetry, Modern and Contemporary.
+Her current research concerns the recent poetry published in Spain and culminates in The Poetics of Epiphany in the Spanish Lyric of Today.
+This critical monograph was published in fall 2019 by Bucknell University Press and debuted on November 15.
+In 2020 it was nominated for the South Atlantic Modern Language Association Studies Book Award.
+This work is Professor Nantell's third book published with distinguished University Presses.
+Her other books include The Poetry of Francisco Brines: The Deconstructive Effects of Language.
+Lewiston, Pa.: Bucknell University Press, 1994 and Rafael Alberti’s Poetry of the Thirties: The Poet’s Public Voice Athens, Georgia: University of Georgia Press, 1986, which won the 1984 South Atlantic Modern Language Association (SAMLA) Studies Award.
+In fall 2011 she was invited to deliver the Merle E. Simmons Distinguished Alumni (MESDA) Lecture at Indiana University–Bloomington on the poetry of Luis Munoz.
 In that same year she received the College of Humanities Distinguished Faculty Teaching Award.
 In spring 2013 and spring 2014, on behalf of the Department, she organized the visits and public readings of selected poems by the contemporary Spanish poet Luis Muñoz.

-Judith Nantell served as the appointed Vice Dean of the College of Humanities from 1993-2008.
-In May of 2008 she was awarded the Dean’s Office Honor in Recognition of Extraordinary Contributions and Service to the College of Humanities.
+Judith Nantell served as the appointed Associate Dean and then appointed Vice Dean of the College of Humanities from 1993-2008.
+In May of 2008 she was recognized by the Dean’s Office for her Extraordinary Contributions and Service to the College of Humanities.

 In 1989 she was invited by the distinguished Hispanist Andrew P. Debicki to present a lecture at the University of Kansas for the National Endowment for the Humanities 1989 Summer Seminar for College Teachers: Critical Approaches to Poetry and Twentieth Century Hispanic Poetry.
 Her July 18, 1989 lecture concerned “Un-censoring Ourselves: Toward a Feminist Reading of the Poetry of Ana Rossetti.”